landlogicit/gestpay-for-nopcommerce/README.md

-# gestpay-for-nopcommerce
+# gestpay-for-nopcommerce v3.90
-This plugin allows paying with GestPay Banca Sella
+This plugin allows paying with GestPay Banca Sella for nopCommerce 3.90